 Cosmetic acupuncture is rejuvenating and reinforcing, not just to the skin but also to the body, mind, and spirit.
-Treating points on the head and face really does “lift and raise the Yang,” thereby lifting the mood and easing anxiety, depression, and energy.
+Treating points on the head and face really do “lift and raise the Yang,” thereby lifting the mood and easing anxiety, depression, and energy.
 Body points are always added to make sure the treatment does not leave the patient feeling spacey or dizzy.
-Most women report the after-effects of facial acupuncture as a light and buoyant feeling, with more energy and positive mood.
+Most women report the after-effects of facial acupuncture as a light and buoyant feeling, with more energy and a positive mood.
 Does it get any better than that?
-Not only will you look better, you will feel better too!
+Not only will you look better, but you will also feel better too!

 Fortuna, Rafael et al. (2011, January).
 Changes in contractile properties of muscles receiving repeat injections of botulinum toxin (Botox).
 Journal of Biomechanics, 44(1), 39-44. doi.org/10.1016/j.jbiomech.2010.08.020

 Warner, Sarah E. et. al. (2006, February).
-Botox induced muscle paralysis rapidly degrades bone.
+Botox-induced muscle paralysis rapidly degrades bone.
 Bone, 38(2), 257-264. doi.org/10.1016/j.bone.2005.08.009

 Wakefield, Mary E. (2012).
 Constitutional Facial Acupuncture.
 Issaquah, Washington: Elsevier.